NordicHPC/sonar/doc/NEW-FORMAT.md

 compatible, there may be some minor problems translating between them.

 If a device does not expose a UUID, one will be constructed for it by the monitoring component.
-This UUID will never be confusable with another device within the same cluster but it may change, eg at reboot, creating a larger population of devices than there is in actuality.
+A UUID will never be confusable with another device within the same cluster but a synthesized UUID may change, eg at reboot, creating a larger population of devices than there is in actuality.

+Device indices are hard to use well.
+Sonar will report the indices as seen from the node, independent of any mappings created for jobs.
+There are several problems.
+Indices may change at reboot.
+Cards from different manufacturers on the same node have separate index spaces; there may be both an AMD at index 0 and an NVIDIA at index 0.
+And seen from within a job the device indices may reflect a mapping created for the job, so the job's "index 0" may differ from the node's "index 0".
+Tracking cards by UUIDs is going to be simpler.

 ## Data format versions